wp-plugins/popup-scroll/README.txt

 The pop-up will appear when a user scrolls to a given class or id, scrolls down a given number of pixels from top or scrolls down to a certain percentage of the page height.

-Pop-Up CC Scroll is a perfect solution to capture the audience’s attention in the right time and place to build your mailing list.
+Pop-Up CC Scroll is a perfect solution to capture the audience's attention in the right time and place to build your mailing list.

 **Features:**